Barkir/HashTable/README.md

 ## What we need to do?
 1. Write your own implementation of hash table
-2. Analyze it's speed using ```perf, valgrind, hotspot```
+2. Analyze its speed using ```perf, valgrind, hotspot```
 3. Find the __hottest__ functions
-4. Optimize them using SIMD instructions and assembler
+4. Optimize them using intrinsic-functions and assembler
-5. Count the boost
+5. Calculate the boost
 6. EAT, SLEEP, REPEAT

 ## What is a hash table?